bps-github7/Class_Generator/documentation/inline_specification.md

 `A / B : attrA1 / attrA2, attrB1 / attrB2 : method1 / method2 : -t -m / -e -a`

-generates A as a module with testing
+Generates A as a module with testing.
 B is an abstract base class and will be exported.

-NOTE some combinations are not logical and will cause errors, such as -m -a (module cannot be an abstract base class)
+__NOTE:__ Some combinations are not logical and will cause errors, such as `-ma` as a module cannot be an abstract base class.

-4. you can collapse switches like possible with bash builtins
+4. You can collapse switches like possible with bash builtins

 `my_cool_module : var1, var2, var3 : mycoolfunction : -mte`

 generates a module with testing and exporting.

-3. note the default/keyword argument dictionary at the end of the -e option.

-Withholding any of the arguments in the dictionary deselects them

-`-e{vsc}`
-exports with source code management, but not compression or email/ssh send

-withhold the keyword dictionary entirely to choose all the options with their default arguments `-e`
-This switch selects source code management default of initializing a new repo for the project, compression to a .tgz tarball and sending via email

-To switch the keyword to an option other than its default, assign a valid choice to it with a string arugment.

-`-e{vsc='commit; merge HEAD'}`
-assuming the program is aware of the repository and git account in use, runs the supplied commands with git.

 # A-note-on-withholding-arguments
-while the specific arguments after class name are optional the semi colons fundemental to coherent inlines.
+While the specific arguments after class name are optional, the semi colons are fundemental to coherent inlines.

 They are needed to designate where one field begins and the other ends.
-(exception being optional fields. for example:)

 `BiscuitFrontier`

-creates an empty class called 'BiscuitFrontier'
+This creates an empty class called 'BiscuitFrontier'

-however, to designate it as an abscract base class:
+However, to designate it as an abscract base class:

-`BiscuitFrontier::-a`
+`BiscuitFrontier:::-a`

-Meaning, to include only methods or only options, you must provide the right amount of colons, so that the parser can identify the correct arguments based on their position in the inline.
+To include only methods or only options, you must provide the right amount of colons, so that the parser can identify the correct arguments based on their position in the inline.

 `BiscuitFrontier : attr1, attr2`

-    good
+Good.
+This works.

 `BiscuitFrontier : method1, method2`

 `BiscuitFrontier : -a`
-    wrong

-instead:
+Wrong.

+Instead do this:

 `BiscuitFrontier : : method1, method2`